Gkicks/matching-bears/README.md

 - Nest Hub Max
 - iPhone 6/7/8
 - Facebook for Android v407 on Pixel 6
   Of these, the narrowest screensize was the Galaxy Fold so I made sure the website was responsive down to this size.
 I have a Galaxy Fold 4 so also tested the website on this device.

 I asked friends and family to test the website on their devices.
 There was one concern raised from this:

 - On a IPhone 8 only the bottom third of the screen was showing.
 I had also found a bug with the webpage not being displayed, at the top of the page, on reload, and I suspected this was the same issue.
 I resolved this by:

-    - Added  window.addEventListener('DOMContentLoaded', function () {
-    window.scrollTo(0, 0);
-    title.scrollIntoView();
-});
-to script.js
+  - Added display: none to the hidden class css
-    - Removed align-items: centre from the body element
+  - Removed align-items: centre from the body
-    - Changed overflow: hidden to overflow-x: hidden on the body element
+  - Changed overflow: hidden to overflow-x: hidden

 This resolved both issues